 This action does not trigger a requirement for a business license.

 RECOMMENDATION

-Staff recommends that the City Council receive the update on and confirm the continued existence of a local emergency throughout the City of Rialto in response to the COVID-19 outbreak.
+Staff recommends that the City Council receive the update on, confirm the continued existence of, and provide any further direction in relation to the local emergency throughout the City of Rialto in response to the COVID-19 outbreak.